SCIFIHISTORY.NET

 Aboard Star Trek: Generations (1994), actor Tommy Hinkley (above center) played a journalist just trying to get the scoop on the launch of the Enterprise-B. Hinkley was born on this day in 1960.

-Science fiction doesn't get all that many truly great and inspired comedies, but -- when we do -- audiences usually sit up and take notice.
+Science Fiction doesn't get all that many truly great and inspired comedies, but -- when we do -- audiences usually sit up and take notice.
 That's exactly what fandom did when Lea Thompson lent her perfect looks and winning smile to the Back to the Future films.
 In fact, she's so lovely even today we'll forgive her for participating in Howard the Duck and Space Camp.
 Thompson was born on this day in 1961.

 Hugh Dillon brought another layer of mystery to Syfy's Continuum.
 The talented actor has also enjoyed guest roles aboard the cult favorite Starhunter, ReGenesis, and Syfy's The Expanse.
 Dillon was born on this day in 1963.